andycroll/andycroll.com/_posts/2021/2021-02-08-use-enhanced-memoization-for-false-nil-with-defined.md

 ## Why not?

-Often, a memoized result won't be `nil` or `false`, and in that case this style is undoubtably more visually noisy to read and possibly trickier to understand when you come back to it later on.
+Often, a memoized result won't be `nil` or `false`, and in that case this style is undoubtably more visually noisy to read, and possibly trickier to understand, when you come back to it later on.

 ### Beware Threads!